-ALTCAR TRAINING CAMP ACCIDENT/INCIDENT IMMEDIATE ACTION The Conducting Officer is to treat the event as an accident until it can be confirmed as an incident and is to ensure that the following is to carried at all times by the RCO and a 0 1 ON THE COMMAND "STOP Stop all firing and movement and await instructions from the Safety Staff.
-2 GIVE FIRST AID AND GET MEDICAL HELP (If required) Implement the medical eme ergency plan.
-3 ENSURE WEAPON SAFETY AND PRESERVE EVIDENCE Do not attempt to unload, make safe, strip or clean any weapon involved, (unless not doing it would increase the risk to personnel) or alter bearing, range or elevation setting to personnel of aller bearing, range of elevation setting .
-(If necessary move personnel to sale (y) 4 INFORM AND SEEK ADVICE (This is a Unit responsibility.
-Using the detail record ed in Figure 2-2 of Pam 21 will assist) CONTACT RANGE CONTROL (DO NOT DIAL 9 199 - Leave that to Range Control) When Firing is taking place and on & Range system: Ext 223 Training Areas 4,5A, 6 & 7 Shanty area Mil: 94552 8038 Mon-Thu & Sun 0800 - 1600 Civ: 0151 9292539 Fri 0800 - 1530 OR BY RADIO Sat 0800 - 1630 At all other times call the Main Mil: 94552 8036 / 0151 Guardroom (manned 24/7) 9294926 Include: Number of casualties and whether life is at risk Types of injury if know (e Position a guide on the road at the back of the The Guardroom will escort the ambulance to meet you r guide who will lead them to the case ualty.
-Inform the EXERCISE DIRECTOR AND SE ATO, AINC and Def AIB Land (Ops) (Are always to be informed).
+ALTCAR TRAINING CAMP ACCIDENT/INCIDENT IMMEDIATE ACTION

+The Conducting Officer is to treat the event as an accident until it can be confirmed as an incident and is to ensure that the following is to carried at all times by the RCO and actions are taken:

+to carried at all times by the RCO and a 1 ON THE COMMAND "STO Stop all firing and movement and await in structions from the Safety Staff.
+2 GIVE FIRST AID AND GET MEDICAL HELP (If required) Implement the medical e mergency plan.
+3 Do not attempt to unload, make safe, strip or clean any weapor to personnel) or alter bearing, range or elevation setti ng.
+(If necessary move personnel to salety) 4 INFORM AND SEEK ADVICE ' (This is a Unit responsibility.
+Using the detail reco sist) · · · · · • , CONTACT RANGE CONTROL (DO NOT DIAL .
+999 - Leave that to Range Contro ol) When Firing is taking place and on & Range system: Ext 223 Training Areas 4,5A, 6 & 7 Shanty area Mil: 94552 8038 Mon-Thu & Sun 0800 - 1600 Civ: 0151 9292539 Fri 0800 - 1530 OR BY RADIO Sat 0800 - 1630 OK BY TO BIO Sat 0000 - 1000 At all other times call the Main Mil: 94552 8036 / 0151 Guardroom (manned 24/7) 9294926 , Include: Number of casualties a Types of injury if know (e.g. gunshot wound etc.) Position a guide on the road at the back of the range to most the embulance The Guardroom will escort the ambulance to meet yo The Guardicent will educate the unique to most ye an garao milo milioaa mom to mi o outually!
+Inform the EXERCISE DIRECTOR AND SENIOR PLANNING OFFICER ATO, AINC and Def AIB Land (Ops) (Are always to be informed).
 Def AIB Land Eng and SIB RMP (On SASC/Def AIB Land (Ops) advice).
-5 CORDON THE AREA AND GA Protect evidence.
-Everything is to remain in situ until seen by invest stigators.
-Personnel are to mark their po osition with a helmet or PLCE.
-Record weapon details .
-Damaged weapons, lodged bullets, empty seek Armourer assistance). cases are to be left where they fell.
-(If necessary Identify witnesses .
-To prevent influencing, stop discussion and set parate witnesses Witnesses are to prod luce a brief written account of the events.
-Make a sketch map for the investigators.
-Record the position of all fragments and personnel (injured and v witnesses), stating the direction they were facing, their stance, weapon state and the direction of their weapon.
-6 CONTROL AMMUNITION A 0 Record the ADAC, designation and BKI of the ammunition, It is to ss approved by ATO.
-Misfires/Blinds are to be destroyed in accordance with this pamph let and ATO instructions and reported to ATO using Figure 4 detail.
-Only after all investigating agencies have been consulted should the ne AIO authorise clearance of the scen e.
-7 SUSPENSION OF RAN GE STAFF • All Range Staff directly involved are temporarily 8 RECORD THE ACCIDENT/INCIDENT IN THE This is the Conducting Office MOD 510 are Mandatory for Regulars & Reserves, MOD 492 for word one are manuatory for Regulars & Reserves, MOD 492 to or Cauel Forces 9.
-USEFUL NUMBERS FOR NON-EMERGENCY (I.E. NOT LIFE THREATENING) 2. a.
-16 years and over: Southport Gener b.
-Under 16: Ormskirk General Hospita
+5 CORDON THE AREA AND G Protect evidence .
+Everything is to remain in situ until seen by inv estigators.
+Personnel are to mark th neir position with a helmet or PLCE. -t t- l- l-ftl tl f Record weapon details.
+Damaged weapons, lodged bullets, empseek Armourer assistance). oty cases are to be leπ where they for ell.
+(If necessary Identify witnesses.
+To prevent influencing, stop discussion and s enarate witnesses Witnesses are to nroduce a brief written account of the events. reparate withesses.
+Withesses are to produce a brief Make a sketch map for the investigators.
+Record the position of all fragments and personnel (injured and witnesses). stating the direction they were facing, their stance, weapon state ,, · 6 CONTROL AMMUNITION Record the ADAC, designation and BKI of the ammunition, It is the ATC o be segregated and not used agair uniess approved by ATO.
+Misfires/Blinds are to be destroyed in accordance with this pamp oblet and ATO instructions and rope ted to ATO using Figure 4 detail. mot and ATO mondonons and repor tou to ATO using Only after all investigating agencies have been consulted should I the ATO authorise clearance of the scene.
+7 SUSPENSION OF RA All Range Staff directly involved are temporari ly suspended, pending investigation DECORD THE ACCIDENT/INCIDENT IN TH ELAND DANCELOG 000 0 000 4 8 RECORD THE ACCIDENT/INCIDENT IN TH This is the Conducting Offic MOD 510 are Mandatory for Regulars & Reserves, MOD 492 mod ore are manuatory for negulars & neserves, MOD 452 101 Jauet 1 01065 9.
+USEFUL NUMBERS FOR NON-EMERGENO Y (I.E. NOT LIFE THREATENING) a.
+16 years and over: Southport Gen b.
+Under 16: Ormskirk General Hosp